ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-James Dalziel inherited his father Henry’s wooden box manufacturing company in 1932, and with wife Yvette, built this house a year later.
-The choice of this location and architectural style both suited the picturesque nature of the area in the 1930s – a little-developed, gentle slope overlooking the Gorge, a tree-lined waterway – and allowed the Dalziels to be close to, and yet apart from, the box plant at 2851 Bridge St.
+James and Yvette built their home in 1933.
+The choice of location and architectural style both suited the picturesque nature of the area at the time – a little-developed, gentle slope overlooking the Gorge waterway, allowing them to be close to, and yet apart from, the box plant.
+He lived in the house until his death.